jabberjabberjabber/LLavaImageTagger/README.md

 *Suggested models*

-For model I suggest ShareGPT4V-13B as the LLM and llava-v1.6-vicuna-13b-mmproj-model-f16 as the image projector.
+For model use ShareGPT4V-7B or ShareGPT4V-13B with llava-v1.6-vicuna-7b-mmproj-model-f16 or llava-v1.6-vicuna-13b-mmproj-model-f16 as projectors.
+Don't use flash attention or quantkv

-If you don't have a lot of VRAM use llava-phi-3-mini as the LLM and llava-phi-3-mini-mmproj-f16 as the image projector.

 *How to use*